On Down the Line

 On Down the Line is the fourth studio album by American country music artist Patty Loveless.
 Recorded in Nashville, Tennessee during December 1989/January 1990, it was the follow-up to her breakthrough album, Honky Tonk Angel.

 The album was both a critical and commercial success for Loveless, producing two top 10 hits, "On Down the Line" and "I'm That Kind of Girl", and a top 20 hit, "The Night's Too Long".
-It peaked at #12 on the Billboard Top Country Album Chart.
+It peaked at No. 12 on the Billboard Top Country Albums chart.